Many people are beginning to wonder if are electric toothbrushes sustainable when it comes to caring for both their teeth and the planet.

-1. Electric Toothbrush Production: How Eco-Friendly is It?
+1. Electric Toothbrush Production: How Eco-Friendly Is It?

 The production process of electric toothbrushes involves using plastics, metals, and electronic components, each contributing to environmental impact.